Project

 Istvan

-RE: enable/run multiple instance of audacious in linux - Added by Lightning Rose about 12 years ago
+RE: enable/run multiple instance of audacious in linux - Added by Lightning Rose over 12 years ago

 Not a design flaw at all.
 In fact, it requires a considerable amount of extra code to prevent multiple instances.